lsankar4033/surrogeth/README.md

 # Surrogeth

-Surrogeth is a general [meta-transaction](https://medium.com/@austin_48503/ethereum-meta-transactions-90ccf0859e84) network.
+Surrogeth is a general [meta-transaction](https://medium.com/@austin_48503/ethereum-meta-transactions-90ccf0859e84) that uses frontrunners as relayers network.
 It's designed to support any case where an Ethereum dapp's users shouldn't be paying the gas costs for their transactions.

 It was originally built to support [MicroMix](https://micromix.app), but we're hoping it can support other applications in the future!